jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

         analgesics and anti-inflammatory drugs before accessing the canals.
 In other cases, it becomes pertinent to drain abscesses and treat other apical processes as a prerequisite for root therapy.</p>\n"
-    - question: How many sessions are needed to complete a conventional endodontics?
+    - question: How many sessions are needed to complete a conventional Endodontics?
       answer: "<p>It depends on several factors.
 From the symptomatology, whether it is live pulp or dead pulp, whether there is or not a presence of exudate and the number of roots and canals to be treated; among others.
 As a general